nomath4u/radiusnetworks.github.io/proximitykit/api/index.md

 ## Creating an attribute

-To create an attribute make a post request to the `ibeacon_attributes_url`.
+To create an attribute make a post request to the iBeacon's `attributes_url`.

 ```
-POST /api/v1/ibeacon_attributes
+POST /api/v1/ibeacons/{ibeacon_id}/attributes
 ```

 Example: